Skip to content

 Label Applied to Meaning

-xyz.easyrunner.appNodeType Service entry Service role.
-Common values: web, internal.
+xyz.easyrunner.service.type Service entry Service role.
+Values: web, internal, worker.

 Service Examples